Installation Guide

 sudobefore the commandsudo npm install --global @lovrabet/cli - Windows: Run Git Bash as administrator

-- Right-click the Git Bash icon
+- Right-click on Git Bash icon

 - Select "Run as administrator"

-- Try the installation command again
+- Try installation command again

-Issue 4: Windows terminal environment selection
+Issue 4: Windows Terminal Environment Selection

-Symptom: Different experiences may occur in different Windows terminals
+Symptom: Different experiences in different Windows terminals

-Recommended solutions:
+Recommended Solutions:

 -

-Best choice - Git Bash: Fully tested and verified, best experience
+Best Choice - Git Bash: Fully tested and verified, best experience

-# Execute in Git Bash, full functionality
+# Execute in Git Bash, fully functional

 lovrabet --help -

-REM May need additional setup in CMD
+REM May need additional settings in CMD

 lovrabet --help# May encounter some limitations in PowerShell